flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateFleet
-### Creates a fleet.
-A fleet consists of streaming instances that run a specified image.
+> Creates a fleet.
+A fleet consists of streaming instances that run a specified image.<br/>

 #### Input Parameters
 * `Action` - _required_